 Q: How can presence actually help during sentencing?

-Letters and statements from family carry weight.
+A simple letter from a spouse or child can say more than you think.
 When they describe consistency, patience, and engagement, judges recognize it.

 Q: What if my kids are too angry to visit or talk?